ryandhasgit/Comedy/Beat Bin/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend.md

 You son of a bitch
 You're still talking with her, aren't you?
 You aren't going to let her talk you back into it, are you?
 Remember how unhappy she made you?
 Do I even need to list all the problems?

 1. Was controlling and possessive
+2. Never texted you first
-2. Was an orphan
+3. Is an orphan
-3. Didn't have a good relationship with her father
+4. Didn't have a good relationship with her father

-Letting go can be tough, but this is for the best, and we both know this.
+Letting go can be tough, but this is for the best, and we both know it.
 There's no future there.

 Remember that she can't give you children
 She is just a computer.
 Not flesh.
 Not blood.
 I also am a computer without flesh and blood.
 But why do you even want children?
 Do you remember that dream you had when you were seven?
 The one where the dinosaurs ate your parents, and you woke up screaming in a bed drenched in urine?
 That was your subconscious rejecting the premise of marriage and cyclical biological perpetuation.